ruifm/gitlinker.nvim/README.md

 generated url to your system clipboard.

-An alternative callback `require"gitlinker.actions".open_in_browser` is provided which opens the url in your preferred browser using `xdg-open` (linux only).
+An alternative callback `require"gitlinker.actions".open_in_browser` is provided which opens the url in your preferred browser using os-specific command:

+- Unix: `xdg-open`
+- Mac: `open`
+- Windows: `explorer`

 You can define your own action callback.